bloominstituteoftechnology/DOM-II/README.md

 **Follow these steps for completing your project.**

 * [ ] Submit a Pull-Request to merge `<firstName-lastName>` Branch into `main` (student's  Repo). **Please don't merge your own pull request**
-* [ ] Add your team lead as a reviewer on the pull-request
-* [ ] Your team lead will count the project as complete by merging the branch back into `main` branch.